 The school is to be mindful of the children at risk of child criminal exploitation that is a typical feature of county lines criminal activity.
 This refers to drug networks or gangs grooming and exploiting children to carry drugs and money from urban areas to suburban areas, rural areas, and market and seaside towns.
-The signs of early involvement will be missing episodes - where the victim may have been trafficked for the purpose of transporting drugs.
+The signs of early involvement will be missing episodes - where the victim may have been trafficked for the purpose of transporting drugs, or been the victim, perpetrator or alleged perpetrator of serious violence e.g. knife crime.
 In such cases a referral to the National Referral Mechanism should be considered.